Erik98146/RV-C-Tool/README.md

 5. Flash firware - **Replace COM5 with the correct com port:**  ```python -m esptool --chip esp32 --port COM5 --baud 460800 write_flash 0x0 rvc-tool-firmware.bin```

 ## Use
 On first use, connect to the *rvc-tools* access point.
 Point your web browser to ```192.168.4.1```  You can then interact directly, or use the network config to join the tool to an access point.
-Once connected, it will tell you the new IP address you can use to find it on the lan.
+Once connected, it will tell you the new IP address you can use to find it on that lan.
+Both the built-in AP and the client connection will remain active with the clinet connection credentials saved in NV ram.

 ## Compiling notes (optional)
 This was developed for the ESP-IDF and can be compiled with the ESP-IDF tools or from within VS Code (after ESP-IDF has been properly installed).  **Be sure to setup the ESP-IDF (and/or the tool from within VS Code) for ```websocket server support``` before compiling.**

 ## Known Issues
-Initial WiFi connection may require a couple attempts
+Initial WiFi connection may require a couple attempts Some decoded data conversions are not yet implemented.
+Raw data displayed is always correct.

 ## Roadmap
 - Additional decoding with conversions as needed to proper formats